JoaoLBarbosa/TypeInferenceAlgorithm/README.md

 # TypeInferenceAlgorithm
-This file consists of the files necessary to perform type inference on Prolog programs.
+This folder consists of the files necessary to perform type inference on Prolog programs.

 -- normalize.pl --